nretnilkram/go-go-gadget/README.md

 go-go-gadget is a set of command line tools.

 Options:
+  --help            Display go-go-gadget help
+    -h, help
+  --kubernetes      Take a string and k8s-ify it
+    -k, --k8s, k8s
+  --password         Take a string and reverse it
+    -p, --pw, pw, password
-  help        Display go-go-gadget help k8s         Take a string and k8s-ify it reverse     Take a string and reverse it time        Display the current time
+  --reverse         Take a string and reverse it
+    -r, reverse
+  --time            Display the current time
+    -t, time
 ```